daveeS987/davees-django-api-template/README.md

             print(get_random_secret_key())'
 ```

-### 2. You will get a 50 digit key.
-Add new key to settings.py line 23
+### 2. Add new key to settings.py line 23

 ```python
 SECRET_KEY = "django-insecure-INSERT_NEW_SECRET_KEY_HERE"
 ```

-### 3. App folder currently called "Example".
+### 3. App folder currently named "Example".
 Replace this with your app name

 - These steps will change the app name and all occurences of "Example"
 - Use a Capital for this step: Do a global search of "Example" and replace all occurences with your new app name.
 Remember to select "Match Case" option.